nltk/nltk_book/book/ch08-extras.rst

-The Earley algorithm [Earley1970ECF]_ is a parsing strategy that resembles the Top-Down Strategy, but deals more efficiently with matching against the input string.
-Table tab-earley-terminology_ shows the correspondence between the parsing rules introduced above and the rules used by the Earley algorithm.
+The Earley algorithm [Earley1970ECF]_ is a parsing strategy that resembles the Top-Down Strategy, but deals more efficiently with matching against the input string. tab-earley-terminology_ shows the correspondence between the parsing rules introduced above and the rules used by the Earley algorithm.